Mansi242401/Portfolio/README.md

 In this project I have used financial data set which includes Balance Sheet and P&L Components of 29 companies.
 The data is in Json-like format in a text file and is required to be converted into tabular data in a google spreadhseet.
 Here is a [link](https://github.com/Mansi242401/text_df_googlesheet/tree/main) to the complete project with step-by-step execution.

+## Tableau Projects

+**1.Sales Data Analysis**
+In this project we dive into sales dataset of an enterprise selling electronic products.
+It ranges from Jan 2019 to Jan 2020.
+The dataset has approx 186K rows contaning following most useful fields:

+a.
+Order ID <br>
+b.
+Product <br>
+c.
+Qty ordered <br>
+d.
+Sales amt <br>
+e.
+City

+We are answering following business questions :

+1. What is month-over-month sales Trend(Qty and Revenue) ?
+2. What are the top 10 products by Quantity ?
+3. What is the revenue by City ?
+4. What are total sale in dollars ?
+5. How many total products are sold ?

+Here is a link to the [dashboard](https://public.tableau.com/app/profile/mansi.vermani7229/viz/SalesDataAnalysis_17005173571260/Dashboard1)
+Insights/ findings
+1. Charging Cables are the most popular product categories followed by batteries and headphones.
+2. San Francisco alone has generated 24% of the total revenue for the period, followed by LA and New York city each contributing between 13% and 16% of total revenue.
+3. The revenues are higher in the months of April, July and October, 2019 ranging between $2.65M to $3.75M.
+However, it has peaked in the month of December 2019 to $4.61M

+This is the first iteration(V1) of the analysis.
+Based on stakeholders requirements, the next iteration would answer the following questions:
+1. What is the Hourly sales trend ?
+2. State-wise revenues distribution ?
+3. Top 10 products by revenue ?
+4. Bottom 5 products by Qty and Revenue ?